7 HEALTH BENEFITS OF TEA BATHS AND HOW TO MAKE THEM AT HOME

 700ml Water

 You can use tea on its own or combine certain teas with herbs that can then be steeped together.
-Place the tea and/or herbs into a pot, bring to the boil and allow it to steep for 15 minutes.
+Place the tea and/or herbs into a pot, bring it to a boil and allow it to steep for 15 minutes.
 You can then strain off the leaves before adding the liquor to your bath water.
-Alternatively you can out the leaves into a tie top muslin bag (cheese cloth) and place the bag in the bath water.
+Alternatively, you can put the leaves into a muslin bag (cheesecloth) and place the bag in the bath water.
 You can also add dried herbs such as lavender and chamomile.

 Soak in your tub for 20-30 minutes.

-Why not try experiment with some of these herbal combinations in your tea bath bag :
+Why not try experimenting with some of these herbal combinations in your tea bath bag :

-1. Lavender, peppermint and chammomile – promote better sleep.
+1. Lavender, peppermint and chamomile – promote better sleep.

 2. Epsom salts /Himalayan pink salt and rose petals – ease tired muscles.

-3. Oats, epsom salts and lavender – calm skin, ease muscles and headaches.
+3. Oats, Epsom salts and lavender – calm skin, and ease muscles and headaches.

 Shop teas: Mindful Roots Tea